silviaserafini/Company--HQ-locator/README.md

 # Company--HQ-locator

-optimization problem  to cheese the best location for a company
+optimization problem  to choose the best location for a company